ziming-zh/PGML-flow-field/README.md

-# PGML flow field prediction
+# PGML for flow field prediction

 This repo presents a physics-guided machine learning (PGML) framework for in-cylinder engine flow field prediction from the work  *"Swirl-induced Motion Prediction with Physics-guided Machine Learning Framework Utilizing Spatio-temporal Flow Field Structure"* (Under Review).
 It is empowered by AutoGluon v0.8.2 and realized in Python.
 This proposed physics-guided machine learning framework is capable to deal with extremely complicated in-cylinder flow field with very high prediction accuracy, suggesting the idea that a better incorporation between spatial and temporal information could work well on simple machine learning models compared with large, complicated deep neural networks.